 If the car is a hybrid, we may offer low rolling resistance tires to help maximize gas mileage or fuel economy.

-What type of road conditions do you drive?
+What type of road conditions do you drive in?

 Before making a tire purchase, the most straightforward question is, what type of roads does your vehicle frequent?
 Are you off-roading, driving down dirt roads, urban areas with potholes, or long stretches of a highway?
 That significant factor is crucial in choosing which tires are best for you.